-Established in 2017, the ARC Green Scheme is Australia's only accreditation program for low global warming potential (GWP) refrigerants.
+The ARC Green Scheme Accreditation program is Australia's only national accreditation program for technicians to demonstrate they are qualified to work with natural, low global warming potential (GWP) refrigerants.

-About Green Scheme

-By providing a comprehensive, future-looking and qualification-based program that provides technicians with competencies to work with low GWP refrigerants, ARC has created a valuable point of difference for the industry that responds to consumer expectations.
+Established in 2017, Green Scheme provides a pathway for refrigeration and air conditioning technicians to upskill, and facilitates the integration of new and emerging refrigerants and technologies into the industry.
+It is a comprehensive, future-looking and qualifications-based program that provides technicians with competencies to work with low GWP refrigerants.
+In this unique scheme, ARC offers technicians and businesses a valuable point of difference in how they respond to consumer expectations.

-Low GWP refrigerants - hydrocarbons, CO2 (R744), Ammonia and HFO 1234yf - are not captured under the ARCTick licence program and as such training and licensing for these gasses has not featured in mainstream RAC education.
-Whilst it remains distinct from ARCTick, ARC's Green Scheme is based on the same competencies and therefore meets the expectations of industry and consumers.
+Low GWP refrigerants - hydrocarbons, CO_2 (R744), ammonia and HFO 1234yf - are the way of the future, but they are not prescribed gases and therefore are not covered by the ARCtick licence program.
+Green Scheme fills the need for training and accreditation for these gases which is not covered in mainstream RAC education.
+Whilst it remains separate from ARCtick licensing, Green Scheme is based on the same competencies and therefore meets the expectations of industry and consumers.

-ARC's voluntary program fills a critical gap in the curriculum, provides competencies required by technicians to work with low GWP refrigerants and encourages training organisations to consider the introduction of courses for students who wish to work in this increasingly significant part of the industry.
+The voluntary Green Scheme fills a critical gap in the curriculum.
+It provides competencies required by technicians to work with low GWP refrigerants and encourages training organisations to offer courses for students who wish to work in this increasingly significant part of the industry.